 As the economy strengthens and the housing market heats up, many Americans are becoming new homeowners.
 Moving into a new house is a big deal, but it’s just the first step to making a home.
 You’ll still need to buy furniture, window coverings, or decor and possibly even pay for renovations.
 For many new homeowners, the right credit card can offer both rewards and interest-free promotional financing on these and other purchases.

 Just don’t go applying for a new credit card before your closing date.
 Mortgage lenders have been known to recheck an applicant’s credit right up until the loan closes, to ensure that nothing has changed and that you can still handle the forthcoming payments.
 And you don’t want a new credit card account or big balance associated with one to put your loan in jeopardy.
-(You can keep an eye on your credit during the closing process by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can keep an eye on your credit during the closing process by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 With that in mind, here are some credit cards to consider once your closing is complete.